Skip to main content

 Fellows participate in a weekly three hour multidisciplinary seminar in adolescent health.
 Content includes presentations by topic experts, journal club, research- in-progress, case based discussions, research methods and leadership training.
 The overall goals are to: (1) Advance knowledge of core adolescent health topics including growth and development, puberty, nutrition, and the medical, psychological and social morbidities affecting youth; (2) Develop research skills in adolescent heath, including research design and analysis; and (3) Increase skills in collaborative and community-based work, communication and problem-solving strategies, advocacy and leadership skills.

 Fellows at IU School of Medicine will work with a vibrant, multidisciplinary group of faculty.
-Core faculty members within the Division of Adolescent Medicine represent multiple specialties including pediatrics, internal medicine, psychology and sociology.
+Core faculty members within the Division of Adolescent Medicine represent multiple specialties including pediatrics, psychology, sociology and dietetics.
 Affiliate faculty include gynecology, children’s health services, nursing, social work and public health.
 Expertise ranges from STIs and sexual health to juvenile justice to ethics.
 Faculty hold leadership positions in national organizations, including the Society for Adolescent Health and Medicine, the North American Society for Pediatric and Adolescent Gynecology and the American Academy of Pediatrics.

 Current Fellows